GEOS-DEV/GEOS/src/coreComponents/physicsPackages/SolutionStrategy.rst

 .. math::
      \text{numIterations} < \text{dtIncIterLimit} \cdot \text{newtonMaxIter},

-the physics solver will require to double the timestep size.
+the physics package will require to double the timestep size.
 On the other hand, if a large number of nonlinear iterations are necessary to find the solution at timestep :math:`n`

 .. math::
      \text{numIterations} > \text{dtCutIterLimit} \cdot \text{newtonMaxIter},

-the physics solver will request the next timestep, :math:`n+1`, to be half the size of timestep :math:`n`.
+the physics package will request the next timestep, :math:`n+1`, to be half the size of timestep :math:`n`.
 Here,

 Additionally, in case the nonlinear solver fails to converge with the timestep provided by the